-The Great Rivers Region is fortunate to have a great number of higher education choices, including the University of Wisconsin-La Crosse, Viterbo University, Western Technical College, and Globe University.
-Other nearby colleges and universities outside the region include Chippewa Valley Technical College, Globe University-Eau Claire, Luther College, St. Mary's University, University of Wisconsin-Eau Claire, UW-Richland, and Winona State University.
-Nearly 80% of respondents to the COMPASS NOW 2015 Random Household Survey rated the quality of higher education in the region as either good or excellent (see Figure 15).
+The Great Rivers Region is fortunate to have a great number of higher education choices, including the University of Wisconsin-La Crosse, Viterbo University, Western Technical College, and the newest addition, Globe University.
+Other nearby colleges and universities include: Chippewa Valley Technical College, Globe University-Eau Claire, Luther College, St. Mary's University, University of Wisconsin-Eau Claire, UW-Richland, and Winona State University.
+85% of respondents to the COMPASS NOW 2015 Random Household Survey rated the quality of higher education in the region as either good or excellent (see Figure 16).

 The University of Wisconsin-La Crosse, part of the University of Wisconsin System, continues to position itself among the country's elite public universities.
 2014 fall enrollment reached a record 10,558 students, both graduate and undergraduate.
 UW-L offers 91 undergraduate programs and 25 graduate programs.
 Nearly 400 international students bring the world to campus.
 The University is divided into three colleges: Business Administration, Science and Health, and Liberal Studies.
-UW-L has consistently ranked among the state's top public or private higher education institution for master's degree institutions, according to US News & World Report, for more than a decade.
-UW-L is also listed annually among Kiplinger's Top 100 Best Values, and in spring 2014, the magazine also named UW-L No. 4 in a ranking of the 25 Best College Values Under \$30,000 a Year.
+UW-L has consistently ranked among the state's top public or private higher education institution for master's degree institutions, according to US News & World Report for more than a decade.
+UW-L is also listed annually among Kiplinger's Top 100 Best Values, and in spring 2014, the magazine also named UW-L No. 4 one of the 25 Best College Values Under \$30,000 a Year.

 Viterbo University, a private Catholic university, is located in La Crosse, Wisconsin, and enrolls more than 2,000 undergraduate and 800 graduate students in over 70 programs.
-Viterbo's nursing program is one of the largest in Wisconsin, and its offerings in education, business, science and the arts, which enjoy a strong reputation.
+Viterbo's nursing program is one of the largest in Wisconsin, and its offerings in education, business, science and the arts enjoy a strong reputation.
 Many adult students seeking to access return-to-school and degree- completion options attend Viterbo.
 The university has also expanded its online programs for students needing or favoring the convenience of that format.
 Ten programs are now completely online.
-Nearly 7,200 alumni of Viterbo live and/or work in the Great Rivers Region's counties, adding to the economic, cultural, and educational vitality of their communities.
+Students and residents alike from the Great Rivers United Way geographic territory benefit from the educational opportunities Viterbo provides.
+Nearly 7,200 alumni of Viterbo live and/or work in these counties, adding to the economic, cultural, and educational vitality of their communities.
 As of fall 2014, 39% of Viterbo's undergraduate enrollment is comprised of residents from the five-county area.
-Viterbo's undergraduate enrollment is comprised of 51% firstgeneration students-a strong indicator of Viterbo's commitment to improving the lives and opportunities of those seeking the opportunity of a college education.
+Overall, Viterbo's undergraduate enrollment is comprised of 51% first-generation students - a strong indicator of Viterbo's commitment to improving the lives and grow opportunities for those who are able to make significant quality of life of those seeking the opportunity of a college education.